MY FAVORITE TIME OF YEAR

-As a biologist, I have always appreciated the role bats play in our world, so I taught this appreciation and understanding to my children and now, my grandchildren, which is so fun.
+As a biologist, I have always appreciated the role bats play in our world, so I taught this appreciation and understanding to my children, as well as my grandchildren, which is so fun.
 Here's a link to my post about bats and using them to engage children in holistic learning.

 Marjan van Zeyl, Squirrel

 As for squirrels…they just make my family and me laugh.
-Even though they get into the bird feeder, they put on quite the little clown show to do it and we just love them.
-But you will be surprised at the diversity of squirrels in our world.
-Read our posts here to learn more about squirrels or how to use them as a holistic learning unit.
+Even though they get into the bird feeder, they put on quite the little clown show to do so, and we just love them.
+But you’ll be surprised at the diversity of squirrels in our world.
+Read our posts here to learn more about squirrels or how to use them as a learning unit.

 A Little Acrobat in Action

-Fire Safety month is a great time to create a community helper unit for younger children or a unit over the elements of fire and how heat is transferred for older children while encouraging them to help with gratitude and acts of kindness.
-Call your local fire department too and ask if they offer tours to children.
+Fire Safety Month is a great time to create a community helper unit for younger children or a unit over the elements of fire and how heat is transferred for older children, while encouraging them to help with gratitude and acts of kindness.
+Call your local fire department and ask if they offer tours to children.
 Many of them do!
 Maybe we are still a little fire safety month enthusiastic around here, but it does end up being quite fun.

 ALL HALLOW’S EVE

-The best part of October of course is putting out the Halloween decorations and planning our costumes.
-I try to make a new Halloween craft (or two or ten) every year and this year is no exception.
-This year we are making the most adorable ghost garland and I thought I’d share it with you.
+The best part of October for me, of course, is putting out the Halloween decorations and planning our costumes.
+I try to make a new Halloween craft (or two or ten) every year, and this year is no exception.
+This year we‘re making the most adorable ghost garland, and I thought I’d share it with you.
 After the ghost garland, I've also listed some Halloween crafts, books and traditional Halloween recipes!
 Enjoy and Happy Halloween!

 Materials for Ghost Garland